sapphirepp/sapphirepp/doc/pages/examples/steady-state-oblique-shock.md

 This scaling of the scattering frequency with momentum is called "Bohm scaling".
 $\nu = \omega_g$ is the Bohm limit and corresponds to $\nu_0 = 1$.
 We note that a plasma in which particles are scattered more often is not magnetised anymore.
-The Bohm scaling case in the context of oblique shock was, for example, studied in @cite Bell2011 .
+The Bohm scaling case in the context of oblique shocks was, for example, studied in @cite Bell2011 .
 No deviations from a power-law spectrum are expected.

 In this example, we choose $\alpha$ to equal $-1/2$.